advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-posts.markdown

 ## Displaying your form

 If editing has been configured for a form you will also need to specify whether to create a new post or edit an existing one.
 If you want to edit a post you need to pass a post ID with the form argument `post`.
 For creating a post, the form argument `post` should be set to `new`.
-With a shortcode this would look like
+The current post can be edited by using `current`.
+With a shortcode this would look like.

+`[advanced_form form="form_key" post="new"]`

 `[advanced_form form="form_key" post="1"]`

-`[advanced_form form="form_key" post="new"]`
+`[advanced_form form="form_key" post="current"]`

 And the function call equivalent is